puppetlabs/puppet-docs/source/pe/2.0/cloudprovisioner_classifying_installing.markdown

     puppetagent_certname: ec2-50-19-207-181.compute-1.amazonaws.com-ee049648-3647-0f93-782b-9f30e387f644
     status: success

+With the command's options, we specify:

-The `puppet node install` command uses SSH to connect to the host and install Puppet Enterprise.
-By default it needs an SSH key, here specified using the `--keyfile` option.
-For VMware this key should be loaded onto the template you used to create your virtual machine.
-For Amazon EC2 it should be the key file you used to create the instance.
-You also need to specify the account to login as using the `--login` option.
-Lastly, we need to specify the specific host you wish to install Puppet Enterprise on.
+* An SSH key to log in with (`--keyfile`) --- the `install` action uses SSH to connect to the host, and needs an SSH key.
+For VMware, this key should be loaded onto the template you used to create your virtual machine.
+For Amazon EC2, it should be the private key from the key pair you used to create the instance.
+* The local user account to log in as (`--login`).

+As the command's argument, we specify the name of the node we're installing Puppet Enterprise on.

-For the default installation Puppet Enterprise uses packages provided by Puppet Labs and stored in Amazon S3 storage.
-You can also specify packages located on your local host or on a share in your local network.
+For the default installation, the `install` action uses packages provided by Puppet Labs and stored in Amazon S3 storage.
+You can also specify packages located on your local host, or on a share in your local network.
+See `puppet help node install` or `puppet man node` for more details.

-In addition to these default configuration options we can specify a number of additional options to control how and what we install on the host.
+In addition to these default configuration options, we can specify a number of additional options to control how and what we install on the host.
 We can specify the specific version of Puppet Enterprise (or we can install open source Puppet too) to install.
-We can also control the version of Facter to install, the specific answers file to use to configure Puppet Enterprise, the certificate name of the agent to be install and a variety of other options.
-To see a full list of the available options use the `puppet help node install` command.
+We can also control the version of Facter to install, the specific answers file to use to configure Puppet Enterprise, the certificate name of the agent to be installed and a variety of other options.
+To see a full list of the available options, use the `puppet help node install` command.

 <object width="420" height="315"><param name="movie"